 “Everyone is in demand … with 3D printing supply meets demand exactly.”

 Manufacturers have used this type of print for decades.
 However, it has been in recent years that a number of companies have made accessible to the public printers.
 Reduced prices and made them affordable for consumers.
-As a result, technology is beginning to be used in many parts; from hospitals, schools and even in the kitchen.
+As a result, they start to use technology in many parts.
+They use it in hospitals, schools and even in the kitchen.

-This is not the first time that the technology of 3D printing is used in this way on the runways.
-In 2012, fashion designer Asher Levine used printers Makerbot third dimension to print colored glasses for their models.
+This is not the first time they use the technology of 3D printing in this way on the runways.
+In 2012, fashion designer Asher Levine use printers Makerbot third dimension to print colored glasses for their models.